-The County is required to levy assessments and/or impose charges each year of no less than 200% of that fiscal year's debt service payment requirements over the life of the debt.
+The County is required to levy assessments and/or impose charges each year of no less than 200% of the Authority's fiscal year's debt service payment requirements over the life of the debt.
 The 2014 General Revenue Bond Resolution, dated October 1, 2014, requires that the Authority pledge those revenues to the debt service payments.
+The 2014 System Revenue Bonds proceeds were used to refinance outstanding Authority bonds previously issued for capital improvements to the sewer and storm water system and to fund additional capital improvements to the sewer and storm water system.